 Dark Sky Guides Ltd. is prepared to go stargazing in all weather conditions.
 Our guides are excited to provide you with a memorable tour, regardless of whether the skies are clear or cloudy.
 If the weather looks inclement, we will still take a tour, because here in the mountains, the weather can change very quickly.
 A completely overcast sky can potentially clear in minutes.

 We understand that it can be hard to go stargazing when you can’t see through the rain, snow and clouds.
 As such, if the weather doesn’t cooperate, our guides are authorized to make a last-minute decision to adjust the tour itinerary/route.
 This may involve traveling to a different location closer to the northern edge of Waterton Park (where the clouds tend to disperse).
-Another option we have is to go to our secret stargazing location, which offers shelter from the elements....
-Of course, we’ll still have our stargazing equipment nearby so if the clouds break, we will attempt to give you some outside time to explore on your own, too.

-If you do not want to go stargazing in predicted less-than-ideal weather, it is your responsibility to cancel or reschedule your tour, prior the stated cancellation and/or reschedule cut-off times, as described in our Cancellation Policy (above).
-Failure to cancel or reschedule in advance will result in your tour payment being forfeit.
+If you do not want to go stargazing in predicted less-than-ideal weather, it is your responsibility to cancel or reschedule your tour, prior to the stated cancellation and/or reschedule cut-off times, as described in our Cancellation Policy (above).
+Failure to cancel or reschedule in advance may result in your tour payment being forfeit.

 Extreme Situations Policy

 As with any activity dependant on the natural environment, there is always a rare possibility that a tour may be impacted to the point that the tour would have to be cancelled prior to departure, or that a tour may have to be cut short, so as to ensure the safety of all participants.
 Such unlikely events may include, but are not limited to forest fires, flooding, and other acts of nature.
 In the case of such extreme or extenuating circumstances, our guides have full authority to cancel a tour.